-Finally, Wesley adds, discuss what principles should govern the distribution of the estate.
+Finally, Galinskaya adds, discuss what principles should govern the distribution of the estate.
 For example, how will you handle the division of personal property that can’t be easily split?
 Emphasize a “we’re all in this together” approach.
-Estate planning is a collective responsibility requiring a collective solution, he notes.
+Estate planning is a collective responsibility requiring a collective solution, she notes.

 Seek compromises that suit everyone’s goals